Columbus Wardogs: 2004 season

 On March 28, the Wardogs played a preseason exhibition game, named Freedom Bowl 2 against Team Down Under, made up of players from Australia and New Zealand.
 The Wardogs won the game 80–0.

 After a slow start to the 2004 regular season, the Wardogs went through a hot stretch in the middle of the season winning five of six games, including last-second home wins over Birmingham 44–42 and in-state rival Macon 46–45.
 The club was led by offensive specialist Adrian Cockfield, who set several franchise single-season receiving records, and rookie wide receiver Troy Bergeron, who set several franchise single-game receiving marks.
 A local high school standout, the 20-year-old Bergeron was then the youngest player in af2 history.
 With a 6–6 record, the Wardogs were in playoff contention before losing their final four games to finish the season at 6–10.

 Sale of team

-Although the Wardogs were one of the top teams in the league in corporate sponsorship sales and were recognized for their in-arena promotions (including having one of their players married at halftime while in full uniform), the Wardogs struggled at the gate.
-After four seasons of low attendance, ownership announced it was suspending operations for the 2005 season and looking for a buyer.
+Although the Wardogs were one of the top teams in the league in corporate sponsorship sales and were recognized for their in-arena promotions (including having one of their players married at halftime while in full uniform), ownership announced it was suspending operations after the 2004 season.

-The inactive club was sold to real estate developer Greg Disotell in the summer of 2005, relocated to Biloxi, Mississippi, and renamed the Mississippi Headhunters.
+The club was sold to real estate developer Greg Disotell in the summer of 2005, relocated to Biloxi, Mississippi, and renamed the Mississippi Headhunters.
 The team was unable to play the 2006 af2 season due to damage to the Mississippi Coast Coliseum caused by Hurricane Katrina.
-Disotell announced plans to build a new 12,000-seat arena for his team in Pearl, (a suburb of Jackson) but ultimately he was unable to secure funding and never played.
+Disotell announced plans to build a new 12,000-seat arena for his team in Pearl (a suburb of Jackson), but ultimately he was unable to secure funding and the franchise ceased operations.